siblackburn/python_bali/quiz/quiz.md

 ## Databases

+- What is a primary key?
+- What is a foreign key?
+- What is a relational database?
+- What makes a database relational?
+- How do we avoid releating and redundant data in relational databases?
 - Write a simple database schema (make up your own).
 Write a simple `SELECT`, `INSERT` and `DELETE` query against your schema.
 Make sure they actually work.
 - Given the following schema: